DmitryGubanov/portfolio-backtester/README.md

 ```
 <img src="http://i.imgur.com/IIoIR5E.png" alt="chart" />

 With our ratios maintained throughout the life of our portfolio, we've regained some of those lost gains and actually lost even more risk.
 You'll notice the Sharpe and Sortino ratios have once again increased.

+### Step 4

 Let's try a timing strategy based on the Standard Moving Average indicator.

 ```
 $ python3.5 folio.py --portfolio 10000 --strategy stocks-and-bonds --rebalance q